Sample Poultry Farming Business Plan Template

 5. Egg Tray

-This is the equipment used to set eggs and to transport them to the customers
+This equipment is used to set eggs and transport them to the customers.

 6. Water pots or Drinker